antronerds/r2-training-courses/docs/Methylation_analysis.md

 [**Figure 5-11: Wanderer mean methylation graph**](_static/images/Methylation/fig5-11.jpg)

 More or less the same visualisation plot can also be generated in R2 with a little tweaking and playing using the numerous settings of the gear box for the graphical settings.
-Let's start with generating a heatmap for our gene as show here in fig 5-12 below and click somewhere below the button the button "plot as view multiple reporter".
-A box plot will be generated like the  graphg in 5-12.
+Let's start with generating a heatmap for our gene CLDN10 as show here in fig 5-12 and scroll down to find the button "plot as view multiple reporter" and click.
+A box plot will be generated like the graph in 5-12.

 ![](_static/images/Methylation/fig5-12a.png)

 [**Figure 5-12: R2-"wanderer" for the individual reporters I**](_static/images/Methylation/fig5-12a.png).

-In the General tab of the settings menu, find the tissue type in the "Separation track" dropdown and try to generate a plot similar to the one shown in the animated GIF below.
+In the General tab of the settings menu, to separate normal from tumor, we need to use the "tissue type" in the "Separation track" dropdown.
+It is also important to change "Handle groups by" to "Separated by track grouped by gene" and widen the plot in "Plot dimensions".
+Try to generate a plot similar to the one shown in the animated GIF below.
 This type of visualization can be generated for many datasets, allowing you to explore individual reporters for a given gene across grouped parameters.

 ![](_static/images/Methylation/wanderer.gif)